Abilene police offer cash rewards for 7 wanted fugitives

 - Damien Joiner – Aggravated Assault

-- Richard Earl Daniels – Sexual Assault of a Child, Assault Family Violence, Possession of Meth
+- Christopher Lynn Roberts (FEATURED) – Aggravated Sexual Assault of a Child

 Anyone with information on these suspects is asked to call Abilene CrimeStoppers at (325)676-8477.